Adelashl6/keywords_classification_badeline/readme.md

 # model
-The model can be downloaded from: https://drive.google.com/file/d/1auAoWbTInGsp9nNol3U6rxq1hor4J3Cm/view?usp=sharing And move it to ./ckpt
+The model can be downloaded from: https://drive.google.com/file/d/1auAoWbTInGsp9nNol3U6rxq1hor4J3Cm/view?usp=sharing

+Anhd move it to ./ckpt